1st July 2016

 Mainstream acceptance of cannabis has increased steadily over the past decade in the US and in several states, criminal penalties have been eliminated for possession of small amounts of marijuana.
 As the medical and recreational uses for cannabinoids increase not just in the US but worldwide, the need for improved quality control and testing also increases.

 In a recent c&en white paper written in partnership with Shimadzu titled: A closer look at Cannabis Testing it is stated that cannabis growers and dispensaries benefit tremendously from testing performed by independent laboratories.
 The testing carried out by the independent labs determine potencies, reduce the risk of contamination and help improve product quality.

 A critical test associated with cannabis is cannabinoid potency.
 Most labs measure 3 major cannabinoids: Tetrahydrocannabino (THC), Cannabidiol (CBD) and cannabinol (CBN) and their different forms (carboxylated vs decarboxylated).
 Some labs use gas chromatography (GC) analysis in which the sample is vaporized under heat.
 GC-FID and GC-MS analysis are commonly used as the intense heat in the GC and any THAC present in the natural sample is converted to THC and labs report this value as ‘THC Total’.
 Some labs also use HPLC methods.

 The analysis detection of pesticides in cannabis remains a challenge as there is an enormous amount of pesticide in the commercial marketplace.
 GC-MS is the preferred instrument of choice for such testing and while there are no guidelines for residual pesticide screening in cannabis, most labs test for the most common employed during the cultivation process.
 These are: organophosphates, carbamates, pyrethroids and avermectins.

-View the Shimadzu/Trace Analysis video that specifically discussed cannabis testing by clicking here.
+View the Shimadzu/Trace Analysis video that specifically discussed cannabis testing.